Incremental and Modular Context-sensitive Analysis: Preliminaries and notation

-\paragraph{Modular Partitions of Programs.} A partition of a program is said to be modular when its source code is distributed in several source units (modules), each defining its interface with other modules of the program.
-The interface of a module contains the names of the exported predicates and the names of the imported modules.
+A partition of a program is said to be modular when its source code is distributed in several source units, each defining its interface with other such units of the program.
+We will refer to these units as \emph{modules}.
+The interface of a module contains the names of the predicates it exports and the names of the modules it imports.
 Modular partitions of programs may be synthesized, or specified by the programmer, for example, via a strict module system, i.e., a system in which modules can only communicate via their interface.
-We will use $M$ and $M'$ to denote \emph{modules}.
-Given a module $M$, $\exports{M}$ denotes the set of predicate names exported by module $M$, $\imports{M}$ is the set of modules which $M$ imports. $\mod{A}$ denotes the module in which the predicate corresponding to atom $A$ is defined.
+We will use $M$ and $M'$ to denote modules.
+Given a module $M$: \begin{itemize} \item $\exports{M}$ denotes the set of predicate names exported by module $M$, \item $\imports{M}$ is the set of modules which $M$ imports, and \item $\mod{A}$ denotes the module in which the predicate corresponding to atom $A$ is defined.
+We sometimes abuse notation and denote the module of a query as $\mod{\Q}$, to refer ot the module of the predicate called in the query, i.e., if $\Q=\apair{\pdesc}{\CP}$ then $\mod{\Q}=\mod{\pdesc}$. \end{itemize}